jforge/stepper-wof-react/README.md

   - successful node/react integration with the Eclipse Paho mqtt JavaScript library

 - Results:
-  - always decouple hardware from web apps using asynchronous approaches (KISS: use mqtt with paho)
+  - always decouple hardware from web apps, e.g. using asynchronous approaches (KISS: use mqtt with paho)
+  - always use status checks when using hardware
+  - use telnet in order not to making senseless guessings about reachable ports
-  - ... tbd.
+  - ...